open/close all folders

 - Modern Warfare 2 adds a few speed-based features to classes - people with "Marathon" can run indefinitely (instead of having to slow down after a few seconds of running at top speed), and people with "Lightweight" get a 10% (now 7% speed boost.

-- Running with the knife out in Counter-Strike makes you faster.
+- Counter-Strike: Running with the knife out makes you faster.
 You run fastest with the knife and slowest with the M249, with pistols and SMGs on the fast end and rifles on the slow end.

-- Similarly, it's rumored that running with your weapon holstered makes you go faster in the Medal of Honor games.
+- Running with your weapon holstered makes you go faster in the Medal of Honor games.

-- This is definitely true for the FPS F.E.A.R..
-Your movement speed is affected by how cumbersome the weapon you're currently carrying is.
+- In First Encounter Assault Recon, your movement speed is affected by how cumbersome the weapon you're currently carrying is.

 - Halo: Reach introduces a sprint ability as one of several armor abilities.
 It's one of the less spectacular ones, but can be useful in a lot of different situations.